VLTisME/vltisme.github.io/_posts/2025-03-21-AI tools I use!.md

 > ⚠️ **Important**: This configuration allows Cursor to execute code with your system permissions.
 Make sure you understand the security implications.

+**Trick for fast setup**: You can't directly tell Cursor to adapt these setting above because Cursor isn't allowed to modify the setting, so instead, tell it to create a json file for cursor setting and tell it to edit the setting inside that file :D

 Fun fact: Part of this post was created by Cursor, and the whole Git & Github post was created by Cursor :).

+## Grok, ChatGPT,...